qiwi/masker/README.md

   foo: 'str with printed password=foo and smth else',
   json: 'str with json inside {"secret":"bar"} {"4111111111111111":"bar"}', }, {
-  registry, // stores the plugins
+  registry,           // plugin storage
   pipeline: [
-    'split',          // to recursively process target object's childen.
-The same `pipeline` will be applied to internal keys and values
+    'split',          // to recursively process object's children.
+The origin `pipeline` will be applied to internal keys and values
     'pan',            // to mask card PANs
-    'secret-key',     // to conceal the values of sectitily named field like `secret` or `token` (pattern is configurable) 'secret-value',   // to replace sensitive parts of strings (pattern is configurable) 'json',           // to find jsons in strings
+    'secret-key',     // to conceal sensitive fields like `secret` or `token` (pattern is configurable) 'secret-value',   // to replace sensitive parts of strings like `token=foobar` (pattern is configurable) 'json',           // to find jsons in strings
   ]
 })